What to do in an emergency in the ANF?

 Chemical spill on person (protective equipment, body, eyes)

 - This can only happen in cases where a buddy is present in the cleanrooms (see description below).

 - Spill on protective equipment (gloves, apron, faceshield).
-Work as a team.
-The DI water tap should always be left running while you are handling dangerous chemicals; hence, you have a first line safety valve.
-Taking care not to spread the contamination, get the contaminated equipment to a water source and rinse it thouroughly.
+Work as a team with your buddy.
+Use the DI water tap activated by the foot pedal.
+There is a sink next to the glassware washer with domestic water.
+Taking care not to spread the contamination, get the contaminated equipment to this sink and rinse it thoroughly.
 Small spills on apron can be wiped with water soaked wipes.
-If the contaminated equipment is too big, bring in the big plastic garbage can and throw the contaminated equipment in it.
+If the contaminated equipment is too big throw the contaminated equipment in the domestic water sink.
 Report the problem to ANF staff.

 - Spill on body.
 Again, work as a team.
 Get the contaminated person to a water source ASAP!!
-Rinse the area thouroughly with water, minimum of 15 minutes for acids and 30 minutes.
+Rinse the area thoroughly with water, minimum of 15 minutes for acids and 30 minutes for bases (eg KOH, TMAH).
 Determine if a 911 call is necessary; if unsure, call 911!
 Report to ANF staff as soon as possible.
 Here is a video showing what to do.
 And another good video for large spill on body.

 - If the spill/splash involved a solution containing hydrofluoric acid, after rinsing for a minimum of 15 minutes generously apply the calcium gluconate gel to the affected area and go to the hospital (just across the street on Wesbrook Mall).
 There is a tube of gel in the ziplok on wetbench and a second tube in the first aid kit.